mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 needed can be easily produced by nanites.
-Characters can become more or less redundant in a universe where their ship is fixed by nanobots every time they crash it or get shot at, or where the super– smart ship’s computer can handle the crew’s jobs.
+Characters can become more or less redundant in a universe where their ship is fixed by nanobots every time they crash it or get shot at, or where the super– smart ship's computer can handle the crew's jobs.
 What is left for the characters to do in such a universe?
 They will find something, no doubt, but a universe where people have to do things for themselves has so many more opportunities for adventure.